Dogebox-WG/pups/remote-core/README.md

 - Consider using Tailscale or similar for secure remote access instead of exposing RPC publicly
 - The RPC port is exposed on your local network by default

+## Upcoming Features

+- Next, this pup should be able to connect to a remotely running Core node, exposing it to other pups